luzengAdelaide/GeneExprAnalysis/README.md

 ### 1a) Download or acquire genomes of interest
 6 genomes were downloaded from public databases (NCBI); All genomes were downloaded using ```wget```, as recommended by NCBI (https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/).
 See Supplementary Table 1 for the source and assembly version of each genome used.

-### 1b) Extract speicifc TE types that are recent insertions.
+### 1b) Extract recent TE insertsions from each genome by using CARP
+Details can be seen in https://github.com/carp-te/carp-documentation

+### 1c) Separate TE into specific classes
-Details can be found in TESeparation
+Code can be found in TESeparation

+## TO BE CONTINUED......